Glass-Paramedic/Discord-tokens-bots-nukers-sel-bots/README.md

 # Discord-tokens-bots-nukers-self-bots

+Proof of concept only.
+Against tos.
+Do not run

 login.js - Code to login to discord with a token.
 ```
 How to login with token Go to the login page, press [CTRL] [SHIFT] [I] and paste the code into the console and hit enter.
 (DON'T FORGET TO EDIT THE PART THAT SAY'S "your-token-here")